Protesters gather after police marksman cleared of Chris Kaba murder

 Chants of “Say his name – Chris Kaba” and “No justice – no peace” were heard outside the Central Criminal Court on Monday evening as police closed off the road to traffic.

-One of the speakers called for people to join a march being held on Saturday in central London, and said Mr Kaba’s family will be there and will hand a letter to Downing Street.
+One of the speakers called for people to join the United Families and Friends Campaign (UFFC) on a march being held on Saturday in central London, which marks 25 years of the campaign, and said Mr Kaba’s family will be there and will hand a letter to Downing Street.

+The campaign group supports the families of “loved ones lost at the hands of the state”.

+The speaker appealed for people to join the march, saying “don’t let this family suffer alone”.

 Mr Kaba’s cousin spoke at the event about how the family had hoped for a guilty verdict.